Skip to content

 Quick answer

-A real AMC is scoped on four axes: preventive calendar (what gets checked, when, against what test), response SLA (in writing, with target hours and parts entitlement), parts inclusion (deployment-specific spares pool versus generic), and configuration discipline (offline firmware-and-config baselines, versioned, recoverable).
+A real AMC is scoped on four axes: preventive calendar (what gets checked, when, against what test), response targets documented in the AMC scope, parts inclusion (deployment-specific spares pool versus generic), and configuration discipline (offline firmware-and-config baselines, versioned, recoverable).
 Tender on all four — not on the headline 'annual fee' — and you buy a discipline that genuinely keeps systems alive.
 Tender only on fee and you buy a quarterly billing exercise that produces a dusty visit report and nothing else.

 An AMC is one of the most under-specified procurement lines in commercial-buildings work.
 The tender typically asks for an annual fee against a one-line scope ('annual maintenance of the installed systems'), and the cheapest credible bidder wins.
 The result is a contract where the practical content is the quarterly visit report, the supplier's response time is whatever they decide on the day, and the configuration discipline is whatever the original installer left behind.

 An AMC that genuinely keeps a building's systems alive over fifteen years is scoped on four axes, not one.
-The four are: preventive calendar, response SLA, parts inclusion, and configuration discipline.
+The four are: preventive calendar, documented response targets, parts inclusion, and configuration discipline.
 Each is a separate engineering question, and the answers separate a real maintenance discipline from a billing exercise.

 ## Axis 1 — preventive calendar